 The Woodland Davis Clean Water Agency (Agency) and the City, in conjunction with West Yost, conducted an evaluation of ASR as a component of the overall water supply for the Davis Woodland Water Supply Project (DWWSP), designed the first ASR facility for the City, completed construction of the project, and have recently begun injection testing for the ASR well.

-The well is approximately 600-feet deep and has a 2,000 gpm production rate.
+The well is approximately 600 feet deep and has a 2,000 gpm production rate.
 The major components of the project include a 1,600 square foot concrete masonry building with separate rooms for the 150-hp well pump, electrical, a 275 kW standby generator, and chemical feed facilities.
-Special attention to aesthetics and noise control measures were incorporated into the design in response to the sensitivity of the site, which is located in a residential park (within Freeman Park) and next to a motel.
+Special attention to aesthetics and noise control measures were incorporated into the design in response to the sensitivity of the site, located within a residential park (Freeman Park) and next to a motel.

 The ASR Well 28, is a pivotal project, further increasing the community’s sustainable water supply and meeting both short- and long-term goals for the City